 Why does bouncing my master at a specific LUFS level help my music stand out on online platforms?

-Lets take iTunes Radio as our example. iTunes Radio streams audio at around -16 LUFS.
-If a track has a loudness level of -8 LUFS, iTunes radio will lower the volume of that track to -16 LUFS.
+Lets take Spotify as our example.
+Spotify streams audio at around -14 LUFS.
+If a track has a loudness level of -8 LUFS, Spotify will decrease the volume of that track to -14 LUFS.
 If a track is -23 LUFS the volume will be increased to -14 LUFS.

-Below in green we see a dynamic track measuring -16 LUFS.
+Below in green we see a dynamic track measuring -14 LUFS.
 You can see just by looking at the waveform that the transients are all in tact and have plenty of room to breathe.

 Below in red we see the same track but with compression and limiting bringing it up to -8 LUFS.
 See how the transients are now all squashed to the same level with no dynamic variation between them.

-Below in red we see how the waveform would look when played back through iTunes Radio.
-The track is streamed at -16 LUFS which means the tracks overall volume is lowered, however the damage done by the excessive compression and limiting is irreversible.
+Below in red we see how the waveform would look when played back through Spotify.
+The track is streamed at around -14 LUFS which means the tracks overall volume is lowered, however the damage done by the excessive compression and limiting is irreversible.

 Here we see the same track used in the examples above pictured side by side.
-They both have a loudness reading of -16 LUFS.
+They both have a loudness reading of -14 LUFS.
 The more dynamic bounce (green) will sound a lot better when played back through online streaming services.